Small business is damn hard. here are my hard won lessons from my first 10 years running a small business.

 And where am I now?

 I am super generous with my information and share epic content on my blog.
-I believe in providing solutions for my small business owners of all budgets.
+I believe in sharing what I know and providing solutions for my small business owners of all budgets.

 And yes, every now and again I will still pick up a small side hustle if needed to get extra funds for the next level of business growth (… and each time I do, I am reminded in stark detail why I prefer to be an entrepreneur and run a small business).